yshlodha/multidb_router/README.md

 - Second link is to add new product in selected database.

-####For Admin Page to see all User product.
+##### For Admin Page to see all User product.

 Go to "domain/app/login/"

--Enter the Admin credentials i.e. credentials of superuser.
+- Enter the Admin credentials i.e. credentials of superuser.

 - you will see admin page which will contains the list of users and the databases which contains the products with product name.